altwalker/live-viewer/README.md

 ## Setup

-> **Note**: You need to have AltWalker installed to use the LiveViewer.
-> You can read the installing documentation [here](https://altwalker.github.io/altwalker/).
+Before you begin using AltWalker's LiveViewer, make sure you have AltWalker installed.
+If you haven't already, you can follow the installation instructions [here](https://altwalker.github.io/altwalker/).

-Install the command-line tool:
+Install the AltWalker LiveViewer command-line tool:

 ```bash
 pip install altwalker-live-viewer
 ```

-Now if the CLI was installed correctly you can type:
+To verify that the CLI was installed correctly, run:

 ```bash
 altwalker-viewer --version
 ```

-And you should see:
+You should see the version information displayed:

 ```bash
 altwalker-viewer, version 0.4s.0